zuqq/surge/README.rst

 =====

-Surge is a client for the BitTorrent network, built on top of Python's couroutine-based concurrency model and the asyncio event loop.
+Surge is a client for the BitTorrent network, built on top of Python's coroutine-based concurrency model and the asyncio event loop.
 Please note that Surge is download-only for now.

 Installation